 Proper speaker placement

-Proper speaker placement is professional AV integration is critical to get the best sound from your speakers.
+Proper speaker placement is professional AV integration that is critical to get the best sound from your speakers.
 Keep in mind the room size, occupancy, seating position of the audience, visual interference, toeing in and speaker location among others.

 Watch out for wireless components

 When it comes to interference, evaluating and adjusting all connected wireless components ensures reliable “noise-free” performance.
 These devices are routinely exposed to the world around them from an RF standpoint.
-Most wireless units are frequency agile meaning that the communication channel can be changed if required.
+Most wireless units are frequency-agile meaning that the communication channel can be changed if required.

 Ensure clean power sources and grounding

 Ideally, the outlets that supply power to your sound equipment should have their own dedicated ground.
 While some systems are relatively simple, any system can be ruined with a problematic cable or connector.
-All interfacing components must not be electronically and mechanically evaluated on regular basis.
+All interfacing components must not be electronically and mechanically evaluated on a regular basis.

-Manage equalisation and amplification
+Manage equalization and amplification

 Inspect the signal chain

-Signal chain adjustments maximise signal to noise while adjusting for any potential cause of distortion.
+Signal chain adjustments maximize signal to noise while adjusting for any potential cause of distortion.
 The primary control is the system mixer which has the daunting task of receiving signals at varying levels and applying amplification to get individual inputs to a balanced level.
 Most system mixers are up to the challenge, however, a misguided adjustment can lead to damages to the signal processors or the connected speakers.